-Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » Releases » Remarks » 2011 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » March » Remarks on Comments Made About Okinawa
+Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » East Asian and Pacific Affairs: Releases » Remarks Pertaining to East Asia and Pacific Affairs » 2011 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » March » Remarks on Comments Made About Okinawa

 AP and Reuters Soundbites

 ASSISTANT SECRETARY CAMPBELL: I also need to take this opportunity to personally, and on behalf of the U.S. government, to convey to you our deepest regret for the current controversy concerning alleged statements concerning Okinawa from one of our senior diplomats.
 I just want to underscore that these in no way reflect the attitude of warmth, gratitude and friendship that the United States has for the people of Okinawa and we are deeply apologetic for this controversy.

 ASSISTANT SECRETARY CAMPBELL: I want to assure you that the United States is going to make every effort to underscore the strength of our relationship not just with the Japanese people but the people of Okinawa.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.